dzinciol/Krzysztof-Dziedzic/README.md

 * Jira, Xray Test Management for Jira, Azure DevOps - Issue tracking and project management tool for developers
 * Postman - Testing tool for REST API

+## Tech skills

+* SQL (beginners level)
+* SCRUM - knowledge of
+* Manual software testing
+* Creating test cases, test runs
+* Reporting bugs via tools mentioned above
+* Knowledge of the ISTQB - Foundation Level (fingers crossed that I will be able to add it to the certificate list by the end of May (2022))

+## Certificates

+* Future Collars
+* Podstawy manualnego testowania oprogramowania - Udemy